platformsh/legacy-cli/README.md

-  self:install                              Install or update CLI configuration files self:update                               Update the CLI to the latest version snapshot snapshot:create                           Make a snapshot of an environment snapshot:list (snapshots)                 List available snapshots of an environment snapshot:restore                          Restore an environment snapshot ssh-key
+  self:install                              Install or update CLI configuration files self:update                               Update the CLI to the latest version snapshot snapshot:create (backup)                  Make a snapshot of an environment snapshot:list (snapshots)                 List available snapshots of an environment snapshot:restore                          Restore an environment snapshot ssh-key